 During its blooming time, it will surprise you by attracting buzzing pollinators around it.

 10. Red chokeberry

-Native shrub in North America with tall, multiple white flowers, bright red berries, and red fall colors.
+This is a native shrub in North America with tall, multiple white flowers, bright red berries, and red fall colors.
 Red chokeberry is a tough and reliable plant for three seasons of interest, mainly in shady, humid places.
-It works well in a natural landscape or garden.
-It can grow up to 6 -8 feet high and 3 to 5 feet wide.
+It works well in a natural landscape or garden and can grow up to 6 -to 8 feet high and 3 to 5 feet wide.

 The bark shows a beautiful reddish-brown color to grayish brown with time.
-If you are looking forward to seeing full red bright color leaves, then the Red chokeberry species will amaze you during fall.
+If you look forward to seeing full red, bright color leaves, the Red chokeberry species will amaze you during fall.

 11. Itea Virginica

 It is a versatile shrub for sun and shade areas.
-Grows well in wild or uninhabited areas.
+It grows well in wild or uninhabited areas.
 A great choice for damp areas like low spots or pool/stream margins.